AbdallahHemdan/shades/README.md

 # About
-> Shades is a library proving a very beautiful shades
+> Shades is a lightweight lol library proving a very beautiful shades for idiots

 ## Installation